-Concorde Hotel Kuala Lumpur Rated an 8.3 from 7142 reviews and starting at $133US for a Superior Double or Twin room.
-Concorde Hotel has a location score of 8.7 and offers guests a buffet breakfast, air conditioning, outdoor pool, free wi-fi and a business centre.
+Concorde Hotel Kuala Lumpur Rated an 8.3 from 7142 reviews and starts at $133US for a Superior Double or Twin room.
+Concorde Hotel has a location score of 8.7 and offers guests a buffet breakfast, air conditioning, an outdoor pool, free Wi-Fi and a business centre.
 For the latest prices and bookings click here

-Element Kuala Lumpur by Westin Rated a 9.0 from 790 reviews and starting at $176US for a Two-Bedroom Suite.
+Element Kuala Lumpur by Westin Rated a 9.0 from 790 reviews and starts at $176US for a Two-Bedroom Suite.
 Element by Westin has a location score of 9.1 and offers guests an indoor swimming pool, free wi-fi, buffet breakfast and a fitness centre.
 Click here for the latest prices and bookings

 Malaysia apartment alternative for your stay in Kuala Lumpur

 If you prefer a home away from home-style accommodation in Kuala Lumpur then an apartment is the best choice for you.
 There are so many options for singles, families and budget-friendly options as well.
 Check out the map below to find the perfect Kuala Lumpur apartment

 How to get to Kuala Lumpur

-Driving in Malaysia and Kuala Lumpur is quite straight forward.
-For a city with a population of KL, we found there were not that many cars on the road except at peak hour.
+Driving in Malaysia and Kuala Lumpur is quite straightforward.
+For a city with a population of KL, we found there were not that many cars on the road except at peak hours.
 Driving in Malaysia is great the main roads and tollways are in great condition.
 Your best bet is to pre-book a hire car and pick it up at the airport or any major town.

 Both domestic and international buses service Kuala Lumpur.
-Singapore is just 5,5 hours away to the south while bus originating north in Bangkok also make the journey points like Krabi.
+Singapore is just 5,5 hours away to the south while buses originating north in Bangkok also make the journey to points like Krabi.
 Domestically buses arrive frequently from places such as Langkawi, Penang, and Johor Bahru.
 We have travelled on the bus in Malaysia and highly recommend it.
-We booked through 12go Asia and you can to, just click the banner below
+We booked through 12go Asia and you can too, just click the banner below

 Money in Malaysia